New Year, new you?

 To change your life, you first have to start with your attitude.

-If you want your New Year to be “new,” you’ll have to metaphorically and literally, walk into 2019 with the attitude that you will embrace new choices, say goodbye to old mistakes, and also, have the self-knowledge and insight to know what worked for you in 2018 and what didn’t.
-By owning those mistakes, you then have the power to change them and make 2019 a fantastic year!
+If you want your New Year to be “new,” you’ll have to metaphorically and literally, walk into the new year with the attitude that you will embrace new choices, say goodbye to old mistakes, and also, have the self-knowledge and insight to know what worked for you in 2018 and what didn’t.
+By owning those mistakes, you then have the power to change them and make this new year a fantastic year!

 ©2011-2019 Worthy, Inc. All rights reserved.